Bus contracting model of Singapore: Seletar Bus Package

 Busways, Go-Ahead Singapore, a Jiaoyun Group / Travel GSH joint venture, National Express, SBS Transit, Shenzhen Bus Group, SMRT Buses, a Tian Tan Shipping/Kumho Buslines joint venture, Tower Transit Singapore and Woodlands Transport lodged bids.
 In April 2017, the LTA awarded incumbent operator SBS Transit the package.

 In 2022, SBS Transit received a two-year contract extension to continue operating the bus package until March 2025.
+They subsequently retained control of said package for the second term, edging out four other bidders, including Bravo Transport of Hong Kong, and SBS Transit will allow more bus services not from Seletar Bus Package to park in this bus depot, allowing the closure of Ang Mo Kio Bus Depot.

 Bukit Merah Bus Package

 In April 2017, the LTA called for tenders to operate 17 bus services originating from Bukit Merah Bus Interchange, HarbourFront Bus Interchange, Buona Vista Bus Terminal, Marina Centre Bus Terminal, Kampong Bahru Bus Terminal, Queen Street Bus Terminal and Shenton Way Bus Terminal.
 The 17 bus routes (including cross border services 160 and 170/170X) will be supported by the new Ulu Pandan Bus Depot which was completed in the first quarter of 2018 and is able to accommodate about 480 buses.

 Go-Ahead Singapore, a Jiaoyun Group / Travel GSH joint venture, SBS Transit, Shenzhen Bus Group, SMRT Buses and Tower Transit Singapore lodged bids.
-In February 2018, the LTA awarded incumbent operator SBS Transit the package.
+In February 2018, the LTA awarded incumbent operator SBS Transit the package and allows more bus services not from Bukit Merah Bus Package to park in this bus depot, allowing the closure of Ayer Rajah Bus Park.

 Tenders for the second term of the Bukit Merah bus package were called on 23 November 2022, along with the initial term of the Jurong West bus package.
+The tender closed on 3 April 2023.
+On 18 August 2023, it was announced that SBS Transit won the tender for the package and will continue operating the bus services in this package, similar arrangements from the previous tender are carried out.